idoqo/waec/README.md

 This provides an unofficial API for querying the main WAEC site for results of a candidate.
 It is possible for it to suddenly break as site's markup is susceptible to random changes though you can always send a PR if I am late to fixing the code to work with such change(s).
+###Installation
+Ensure you have composer installed already, else you could look that up [here](https://getcomposer.org/doc/00-intro.md).
+In the project's root directory, run `composer update` to install dependencies and `php -S 127.0.0.1:3000` to start the php server listening on port 3000 on the localhost.
 ### Fetch Results
 Fetches the result of the candidate using the parameters given.
 Sending HTTP POSTs to `/` and `result` both yields the same response.
 #### Url